DATA-606-SPRING-2022/Tchuissi_DATA606/README.md

 ![image](https://user-images.githubusercontent.com/70168968/161627256-e2ce8375-4ed2-43d1-b1e6-81208da4c50f.png)

+R2= 0.288
+MAE= 596.87

-We can see that this model does not perform very well on our dataset, which makes sense since not all the features are linearly correlated to the price.
+**Conclusion**: We can see that this model does not perform very well on our dataset, which makes sense since not all the features are linearly correlated to the price.
 The R2 error is around 0.29 and the MAE error is 600.
 The model is not performing very well

 ### II.c.2 Other Linear Regression models